charlesneimog/OpenScofo/Documentation/score/config.md

 ```

 !!! warning "Order matters!"
     Use descriptors in the same order as your training.
 For example, using `zcr mfcc` when the model was trained with `mfcc zcr` will **change the result**.
+More details about AI models check [How to use AI models?](../descriptors/ai.md).

 To detect Flute extended techniques, like tongue-ram, pizz, key-click, jet-whistle, etc...
 A good list would be `mfcc logmel zcr centroid flatness hfr`.